Pages Tagged With: "watershed"

 Approximately 45 percent of all wetlands in the state are located on privately owned lands, with the remaining wetlands found on both state and federal lands.
 With nearly half of Delaware’s wetlands found on private lands it is important for landowners to recognize the benefits wetlands provide and work towards conserving and preserving them.

-The 2024 Delaware Wetlands Conference was a great success.
-The next event will take place in 2026.
+The next Delaware Wetlands Conference is set for Jan.
+27 and 28 in 2026 at the Chase Center on the Riverfront in Wilmington.
 The conference planning committee is excited to integrate feedback and share new features for the upcoming conference.
-In previous years, this conference has brought together over 425 attendees, 75 different presentations
+In previous years, this

 The Leipsic River watershed is composed of two sub-watersheds, Leipsic River and Little Creek, and encompasses 128 square miles.
 It is located in Kent County within the Delaware Bay and Estuary Basin, and all of its waters drain into the Delaware Bay.
 Land cover in this watershed is dominated by wetlands and agriculture.